turingschool/try-turing/_posts/2000-01-04-css-animations.markdown

   100% {
     width: 200px;
     height: 200px;
+    background-color: purple;
   }
 }
 ```

 Once we've defined our animation, we can use it in our selectors.
-There are a number of animation properties, but we're only going to concern ourselves with a subset.
+There are a number of animation properties, but let's just keep it simple and look at the ones we used: `animation: name duration times`

-- `animation-name`: Which animation do we want to run?
-- `animation-duration`: How long should it take the animation to complete?
-- `animation-iteration-count`: How many times should it run. "infinite" is a valid option here.

-<p data-height="300" data-theme-id="23788" data-slug-hash="MeyWOo" data-default-tab="css,result" data-user="turing" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/MeyWOo/">MeyWOo</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>
-<script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-### Stop and Think

-Let's watch the animation for a bit.
-Then lets take good hard look about the CSS we wrote.
-What do you notice?
-Can we come up with a list of rules?

 <div class="try-it">
 <h2>Try It: Animations</h2>